LukaszMruczkowski/AI_ML_Projects/Optimization/Crossword/README.md

 # Crossword

-An AI that solves crossword puzzles using given structure and words files
+An AI that solves crossword puzzles using a given structure and word files

 ## Background